Safaishag/safaishag-/README.md

 ---

-  My name is Safa Ahmed Ishag,from *Sudan* with background in Pharmacy.
+  My name is Safa Ahmed Ishag,from *Sudan* and am student at MIT Emerging Talent.

  ---

- ## List of  some entities with whom i have volunteered
+ ## These are some entities with whom i have volunteered

 * Save The Children Organization.
-* Care International Organization
+* Care International Organization.
 * Tuvalu Association for Individuals with Special Needs.

   ### Table to present my languages skills and countries i visited